duck-compiler/duckc/docs/001-getting-started.md

 cd duckc
 ```

-install the project to your computer
+install the project to your computer.

 ```sh
 cargo install --path .
 ```

-to verify that your installation was successful run following command
+To verify that your installation was successful run following command
 ```sh
 dargo --help
 ```

-If your system tells you, that the given command was not found the installation didn't work.
+If your computer tells you, that the given command was not found the installation didn't work.
 Please reach out to us on our [discord](todo)

 # 2. Project setup